To receive important alerts and updates from Gold Coast Primary Health Network, please submit the form below.

 Any source including GP or self-referrals.

-GPs can refer through Head to Health or by calling or emailing:
+GPs can refer through Head to Health or by:

 If you are unsure if this service is right for your patient, you can refer to Head to Health on 1800 595 212 between Monday to Friday, 8:30am – 5pm (except public holidays).
 For more information visit Head to Health Phone Service.